 Our skin is such a complicated yet sophisticated organ.
 It is made of many layers to keep our bodies protected from external environmental stressors or microorganism.
-To keep our skin’s health and to function normally, our skin is armed with a barrier layer or also commonly called as the “skin barrier”.
-Read the whole article if you want to learn more about what skin barrier is, how to keep them healthy, how to prevent damaged skin barrier, and what to do when it unintentionally damaged.
+To keep our skin’s health and to function normally, our skin is armed with a barrier layer or also commonly known as the “skin barrier”.
+Read the whole article if you want to learn more about what the skin barrier is, how to keep it healthy, how to prevent a damaged skin barrier, and what to do when it unintentionally damaged.

 What is the skin barrier?